JohnAZoidberg/why-nix/overview.md

 - Why is Nix special?
   - On any Linux or MacOS system!
   - Easily have multiple versions of a package
+  - Immutable package store
+  - Isolated build environment
-- Problem that Nix solves
+- Problem that Nix eliminates
   - No lock on package database!
-You can run multiple build or installations
+You can run multiple builds or installations
   - No "conflict between packages [go solve it yourself]"
-  - No root required for things that don't need it
+  - No root required
   - Installing packages doesn't pollute the system
 - Problems with Nix
   - Little documentation
   - Code is the documentation (code is mostly easy to read)
   - Not the biggest community
-  - Custom dynamic linker interpreter (ld-linux.so) hardcoded => binaries not portable
+  - Custom dynamic linker interpreter (ld-linux.so) hardcoded
 - NixOS?
   - `service.enable = true`